📚 This post is part of my business blogging guide.

 It can take several days or more for your pages to become findable on Google.
 Who wants to wait that long?
 Not me.

-- Method 1: Google Search Console
+- Pros and cons of the Google Search Console method

 - Let’s wrap up

 Although you can’t get your new content indexed in Google immediately, you can take action to speed things up.
 That means your stuff becomes findable faster.

 My content usually appears in Google’s index within a few hours.

 The method below is especially valuable for time-sensitive content.
 Get this sort of content indexed quickly and you have a good chance of gobbling up more than your fair share of web traffic.